prof-rossetti/intro-to-python/exercises/web-app/checkpoints/2-modular-org.md

 export FLASK_APP=web_app
 flask run
 ```

+Remember, the "init" file is the entry-point into a local Python module, so when we run the app this way, Flask will run the "web_app" module's "init" file.

 Let's restart the web server using this new command, and visit the same URLs in the browser to see the app is working like it was before.